A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 10}

 Low-M tiles should not pay for the control-flow overhead of a fully generic store path.
-And if the output tile is full and contiguous, the kernel can write half2 instead of scalar halves, which reduces instruction count and improves coalescing.
+If the output tile is full and contiguous, the kernel writes half2 instead of scalar halves, reducing instruction count and improving coalescing.

-The result is a much better balanced v3, with a more asynchronous mainloop and much lower fixed overheads.
+v3 has a more asynchronous mainloop and lower fixed overheads.

 VersionShape AShape BShape CShape D